 What the Nissan Rogue Gets Right

 The first thing buyers are likely to notice about the Rogue is its price tag -- it's more affordable than many vehicles in its class.
-The Rogue offers two trim levels, both powered by a 2.5-liter four-cylinder engine that's not only quick, but also delivers 23 mpg city and 28 mpg highway.
+The Rogue offers three trim levels, both powered by a 2.5-liter four-cylinder engine nearly matches the RAV4, but also delivers up to 33 mpg highway.

 The Rogue is available in all-wheel drive and navigates the road smoothly.
 It seats five, has great options like a sunroof, navigation system with real time traffic and a 360-degree camera.
 The cabin is fresh, intuitive and comfortable.
 The center console and under-floor organizer are especially innovative.

 What the Toyota RAV4 Gets Right

 The restyled RAV4 is offered in four trim levels and all of them feature the same 176-horsepower 2.5-liter four-cylinder engine, six-speed transmission and front-wheel drive.
 All-wheel drive is also available.

 The interior is modern and Toyota's Entune system is impressive, though somewhat difficult to set up and navigate at times.
 Storage is impressive, and with second-row seats folded there is 73.3 cubic feet of space.
 The transmission shifts quickly and accentuates power from a somewhat weak engine.

 How Does the Rogue do Against the RAV4?